 (2A) A term has the same meaning in subclause (2)(b) as is given in the Strata Titles Act 1985 section 3(1).

+(2B) A term has the same meaning in subclause (2)(ba) as is given in the Community Titles Act 2018 section 3(1).

 (3) An application for development approval for the erection, placement or display of an advertisement must be accompanied by sufficient information to determine the application in the form of the “Additional information for development approval for advertisements” set out in clause 86(2).

 Note: